DWI Frequently Asked Questions

 You might be interested to know a couple more things about the machine.
 It strictly assumes that your breath and blood have a direct ratio of 2100:1.
 Human beings’ true ratios range from about 1000:1 to over 3000:1.
 The 2100:1 assumption helps some people and hurts others.
 Are you willing to take the risk that your result could be inaccurately skewed up by as much as 50%?
 The machine also assumes your breath temperature to be 34 degrees Celsius, which is about 93 degrees Fahrenheit.
 If your breath temperature is higher than that, your test result will be higher than your true level.

-The manufacturer of the Intoxilyzer 5000 and 900 and DPS forbid anyone but law enforcement personnel to inspect and test the machine’s accuracy.
+The manufacturer of the Intoxilyzer 9000 and DPS forbid anyone but law enforcement personnel to inspect and test the machine’s accuracy.
 Truly scientific techniques and methods are generally subjected to open and critical examination and testing by the scientific community.
 Such a process ensures that the techniques and methods employed are reliable and accurate.
 Defense lawyers and experts hired by the defense are resisted at every turn.
-It’s no wonder that even the manufacturer of the machine doesn’t warrant the Intoxilyzer 5000 and 9000 as fit for any particular purpose.
+It’s no wonder that even the manufacturer of the machine doesn’t warrant the Intoxilyzer 9000 as fit for any particular purpose.

 Police often try to get people to take the tests to “prove” innocence.
 That attitude loses sight of the basic truth that you are innocent unless proven guilty.
 YOU ARE REQUIRED TO PROVE NOTHING about your innocence.
 The government has the entire responsibility of proving your guilt.